 To have the test, you lie still on a table as it gradually slides through the center of the CT scanner.
 Then the scanner directs a continuous beam of X-rays at your chest.
 A computer uses the data from the X-rays to create many pictures of your abdomen, which can be used together to create detailed pictures.

 A CT scan is painless and noninvasive.
-You may be asked to hold your breath one or more times during the scan.
-In some cases, you may be asked to drink a contrast dye four to six hours before the scan.
+You may be asked to hold your breath 1 or more times during the scan.
+In some cases, you may be asked to drink a contrast dye 4 to 6 hours before the scan.
 You may be asked not to eat anything in the time between drinking the contrast dye and having the scan.
 The contrast dye will gradually pass through your system and exit through your bowel movements.